Sunday 4 May 1941

 Another British force is heading south toward the city, with a third force, the South Africans, also approaching.
 The Italians, meanwhile, are hiding out in caves which are very defensible, but also have no access to resupply and scant stores of even the most basic necessities such as food and water.

-The Luftwaffe also damages 545 ton Belgian freighter Marie Flore off Trevose Head.
-The Marie Flore tries to make it to port, and is beached at Padstow.
+The Luftwaffe also damages 545-ton Belgian freighter Marie Flore off Trevose Head.
+Marie Flore tries to make it to port but cannot get there and is beached at Padstow.

 The Luftwaffe damages minesweeper Selkirk and patrol yacht HMY Franc Tireur in the Thames Estuary.
 Both ships make it back for repairs.